yaochaorui/Trinity-RFT/README.md

 ```

 Installation from docker:

-We provided a dockerfile for Trinity-RFT (trinity)
+we have provided a dockerfile for Trinity-RFT (trinity)

 ```shell
 git clone https://github.com/modelscope/Trinity-RFT